SouthGreenPlatform/GeMo/README.rst

+.. contents:: Table of Contents
+    :depth: 2

 GeMo is a WebApp to represent Genome Mosaics with current focus on plants.
 However, GeMo is developed in a generic way it can be also applied to other organisms.

 Main features
 =============